MolotovCherry/Docker-Process-Isolation-Patcher/README.md

 This program automatically patches dockerd service to run in process isolation mode.

 ## Why?
 Process isolation is better, period.
 It's faster, easier, and just... better.
-While docker now allows you to run this flag in Windows clients, the way it currently is, you have to always add manually add the `--isolation=process` flag every time.
+While docker now allows you to run this flag in Windows clients, the way it currently is, you have to always manually add the `--isolation=process` flag every time.
 What a pain!

 ## What does this do?
 When docker is in Windows container mode, it uses a service process `dockerd`, which does not run in process isolation mode, which is why we have to always add that flag.
 However, `dockerd` does have that flag in it.
 What this program does is, it watches for the `dockerd` service, and any time it starts up / is created, it stops the `dockerd` service, patches it to add that flag, then starts it up again in process isolation mode.